-5. Rupture is the first step in dissolution, and dissolution the first step in absorption; thus because of Equate's rupture problems and substandard dissolution, it cannot possibly provide the "clinical strength," "high absorption," and "3x better absorption" Wal-Mart and Lang claim, nor the claimed health benefits.
+3. Rupture is the first step in dissolution, and dissolution the first step in absorption; thus because of Equate's rupture problems and substandard dissolution, it cannot possibly provide the "clinical strength," "high absorption," and "3x better absorption" Wal-Mart claims, nor the claimed health benefits.

-17 6.
-Wal-Mart and Lang's comparison of Equate to Qunol is also false and misleading.
-First, the products are formulated differently and employ different technologies 18 19 for increasing CoQ10 absorption.
-Second, in apples-to-apples testing, a laboratory blindly tested samples of Equate and Qunol purchased at the same time, from the same Wal-Mart 20 retail store, using the same tests and techniques promulgated by the USP.
-In a standard rupture 21 22 test using water, Qunol ruptured in 13 minutes, while Equate did not rupture even after 60 minutes.
+4. Wal-Mart's comparison of Equate to Qunol is also false and misleading.
+First, the products are formulated differently and employ different technologies for increasing CoQ10 absorption.
+Second, in apples-to-apples testing, a laboratory blindly tested samples of Equate and Qunol purchased at the same time, from the same Wal-Mart retail store, using the same tests and techniques promulgated by the USP.
+In a standard rupture test using water, Qunol ruptured in 13 minutes, while Equate did not rupture even after 60 minutes.
 Similarly, Qunol dissolved 92.7% in water, while Equate dissolved less than 2%.
-23 Even in a retest using pepsin, an enzyme that aids dissolution, Equate took 47 minutes to 24 rupture and dissolved only 45.3%.
-The results of the Equate testing are consistent with at least 25 26 four other tests conducted by three other independent testing laboratories between August 27 2013 and February 2014.
+Even in a retest using pepsin, an enzyme that aids dissolution, Equate took 47 minutes to rupture and dissolved only 45.3%.
+The results of the Equate testing are consistent with at least four other tests conducted by three other independent testing laboratories between August 2013 and February 2014.
+5. Plaintiff brings this class action to remedy the damage caused to his and other consumers by Wal-Mart's false advertising and defective Equate CoQ10 product.